didoslavov/rButler/README.md

 ## Warnings

-1. Best to be used on desctop with resolution 1920x1080
+1. Best to be used on desktop with resolution 1920x1080
 2. Developed on Mozilla Firefox (latest version)
 3. Tested on Chrome (latest version)